thombaynes/dotfiles/README.md

 # Dotfiles

-For more information about dotfiles, I wrote these articles on my blog:
+From the original authour - For more information about dotfiles, I wrote these articles on my blog:
 * [Dotfiles: automating macOS system configuration](https://kalis.me/dotfiles-automating-macos-system-configuration/)
 * [Increasing development productivity with repository management](https://kalis.me/increasing-development-productivity-repository-management/)
 * [Set up a Hyper Key with Hammerspoon on macOS](https://kalis.me/setup-hyper-key-hammerspoon-macos/)